-Alright, alright, we both know why you’re here.
-Cannabis is legal in DC, but thanks to a rider added to a budget by some pinhead, racist assholes in Congress, there’s nowhere you can just walk in and buy weed.
+Alright, alright, you know that cannabis is legal in DC, but thanks to a rider added to a budget by those dickheads in Congress, there’s nowhere you can just walk in and buy weed like Colorado or Oregon.
 But there’s plenty of options, boss!
+Enter the Gentleman, at your service.
+I write reviews of the weed people are gifting under Initiative 71.

 LeafedIn.org is really taking off!
 Until DC finds a way to allow and regulate recreational sales, you can also get connected to the local cannabis community through social media to find folks donating whatever you’re looking for- seeds, clones, flower, oil, RSO, you name it.
 Ganjapreneurs looking to capitalize on the opportunity presented by the situation in DC are prominent on MassRoots, Facebook and Instagram.
 The last two platforms allow for private messaging, but you need to be prepared to reveal yourself online for this to work- I doubt anyone is going to serve a fictitious account you make to protect your identity with a cartoon face avatar and three shared memes.
-Go on!
-It’s 2016, it’s time to come out of the cannabis closet and be who you really are!
 Chew on some peppercorn if you’re feeling paranoid.
 HighThere! is another app you can use to meet folks, but without any review system (since it’s ostensibly a dating app), it’s about as sketchy as Craigslist.

 Or, hey, you can grow your own!
-If you consume a lot of cannabis, this is definitely the way to go.
+If you consume a lot of cannabis, this is definitely a consideration.
 A modest investment in setup will pay for itself in your first harvest if you take the time to learn and do it properly.
 Worried about what equipment to get, setting up, or that you won’t be able to produce a good quality flower?
 There are lots of plant nannies and consultants willing to help manage your grow, and some consultants and grow shops will even rent you the equipment so you can make an informed decision about whether growing is right for you before you purchase.
-Real Deal’s Farms & Funky Farmacy are the folks I’d recommend to you.
+You’ll need some seeds to get your garden started- I recommend DC Seed Exchange’s curated selection of craft cannabis.
+There are several extraction teams around that will take your trim or flower and squish it into concentrate for you- I recommend DC Xtracts for CO2, Plantgenix for rosin, and District Greenhaus for shatter.

 Lastly, you can get a medical marijuana card.
 DC used to have some of the most stringent regulations on medical marijuana in the country, but thanks to some emergency legislation passed in late 2014, the program was expanded to any and all conditions.
 That’s right, it’s solely up to you and your doctor to determine if cannabis could be beneficial to you, just as it should be.